 A candy company plans to release 3 new flavors into an existing line of their best-selling candy.
 After conducting consumer research, the data shows that only 2 of the flavors are attractive to their target market.
 The company decides to eliminate the 3rd flavor, knowing that money, effort, and resources will be more wisely spent on the 2 more popular flavors.

 Consumer research can include both quantitative and qualitative studies.
 Quantitative studies focus on demographics or statistics and often ask close-ended questions that help your business generate numbers, averages, and percentages.
 Qualitative studies, on the other hand, ask open-ended questions that let you collect ideas and anecdotes from your target market.

 Exploratory research looks for insights from participants who are familiar with your product or the problem your product solves.
 This type of research gathers ideas and impressions from respondents in an open-ended format.
 These qualitative responses can’t be quantified (except with a word cloud), but they can set a direction for more consumer behavior research.

 Descriptive research gathers thoughts on your product from participants, so you can gain a clear and realistic understanding of the consumer perception of your business.
 This type of research collects both quantitative and qualitative data by asking multiple choice, rating scale, ranking, or demographic questions alongside open-ended questions.

 Correlational research looks at whether one variable in your study, like age, correlates with another variable, like how likely a participant is to purchase a product.
-It uses data from close-ended questions to calculate the correlation coefficient between two variables.
+It uses data from close-ended questions to calculate the correlation coefficient between variables.
 Your business can use correlational research to develop predictive models for consumer behavior.